The insider advice on this page is from Wendy’s Trusted Travel Expert for Russia: Greg Tepper of Exeter International.

 What to See and Do

 Before the Soviet era, Arbat Street was one of the most desirable addresses in Moscow; today it is a gauntlet of chain restaurants (McDonald’s, anyone?), overpriced stacking dolls, and pickpockets.
-If you want to stroll, go to Kuznetsky Most—you can probably walk there from your hotel—where you’ll find not only tourists but also plenty of Muscovites shopping, loitering in cafés, and having dinner before the theater.
-Likewise skip the GUM department store unless you are interested in Prada, Gucci or Loro Piana—you’ll find nothing unique inside.
+If you want to stroll, go to Kuznetsky Most instead—you can probably walk there from your hotel—where you’ll find not only tourists but also plenty of Muscovites shopping, enjoying cafés, and having dinner before the theater.
+Likewise, skip the GUM department store unless you are interested in Prada, Gucci, or Loro Piana.
+The only uniquely Russian outlet there is the food hall.

-June through August, when the city is full of tourists and temperatures climb.
-In July and August, the Bolshoi Theater is dark, and you’ll miss the opera, ballet, and symphony that are among Moscow’s main attractions.
-Whatever the season, be aware that midweek is when many museums close (the Kremlin locks up on Thursdays), and rooms are dear since every hotel is overbooked, especially in spring (May–June) and fall (September–October).
+July and August, when the city is full of tourists and temperatures climb.
+In August, the Bolshoi Theater is dark, and you’ll miss the opera, ballet, and symphony that are among Moscow’s main attractions.
+Whatever the season, be aware that Monday through Thursday is when many museums close (the Kremlin locks up on Thursdays, most other museums on Monday), and hotel rooms offer less value due to high business demand.

 Ordering a cocktail or wine with dinner.
 Cocktails start at $20 and easily go to $40 at most restaurants.
-Imported wine is many times more expensive than it is at home.
+Imported wine is many times more expensive than it is at home, with mediocre wines starting at $50 a bottle, and a good one easily costing $100 or more.
 Do as the locals do and order vodka with your meal.
-Springing for the black caviar.
-In most restaurants it’s contraband, of shaky quality and horribly overpriced.
-The days of cheap black caviar in Russia are long over, so enjoy it at home after your trip.

 I love the traditional hand-carved wooden toys that hail from the Bogorod region.
 Each represents a different Russian fairy tale harkening back to a time before Xbox and television cartoons.
 You will see these in many tourist shops, so look for themes that interest you, especially the bears.